OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 FireEdge
 --------

-OpenNebula FireEdge is a next-generation web server that delivers a GUI for remote OpenNebula clusters provisioning (OneProvision GUI) as well as additional functionality to Sunstone (Guacamole).
-It is installed and configured by default but can be skipped if you don't need these features.
+OpenNebula FireEdge is the next-generation web UI server that replaces the legacy Ruby Sunstone.
+It provides the Sunstone GUI --- including additional functionality via Guacamole --- as well as the OneProvision GUI for provisioning clusters.
+It is installed and configured by default.

 .. note::